 So, you're looking for a Dietetic Internship with a graduate program in the Nashville area?
 Look no further!
 Since 1971, National HealthCare Corporation (NHC) has combined exceptional care with a compassionate focus on patients and their families.
-Throughout the southeast, our affiliated centers provide rehabilitating care as well as skilled nursing care, homecare, hospice, independent and assisted living services.
-With over 170 facilities in 9 states, NHC is delivering the highest level of care, pioneering new approaches and celebrating achievements from the commitment that has guided us throughout our 50+ years and continues to lead us forward.
+Throughout the southeast, our affiliated centers provide rehabilitating care as well as skilled nursing care, homecare, hospice, and independent and assisted living services.
+With over 170 facilities in nine states, NHC delivers the highest level of care, pioneering new approaches and celebrating achievements from the commitment that has guided us throughout our 50+ years and continues to lead us forward.